Oblivionburn/Dirge-of-Sorrows/README.md

 - Auto-battler combat
   - 3x3 squad formation - position in the formation effects damage dealt and received
   - No classes - characters are what they wear
-- Randomly generated Worldmap with 20 battle locations to unlock that progress in size/difficulty
+- Randomly generated Worldmap with 20 battle locations to unlock
   - Selecting a location takes you to a Local Map where battle takes place
 - Randomly generated Local Maps consisting of:
   - 1 Player Base